lugia19/ErrorPatcher/README.md

 # Translation injector for Hololive ERROR

-## How to install
+## How do I install the patch?
 Grab the Translation.zip file for the latest version from the [releases page](https://github.com/lugia19/ErrorPatcher/releases), and unzip it in the same folder as HololiveERROR.exe.
 You now should have a folder called TranslationPatch.

+If you're on windows, simply run patchGame.bat, select the language you want and you're done.

+### What if I'm not on Windows?
-If you're on windows, simply run patchGame.bat.
-Otherwise, download editAssets.py, put it in the TranslationPatch folder, install the requisite libraries and run it.
+Download editAssets.py, put it in the TranslationPatch folder, install the required libraries (UnityPy and Pillow) and run it.

-Select the language you want and you're done.
+UnityPy might give you some trouble as it requires pythonnet 3, which can't currently install normally via pip.
+Just run `pip install git+https://github.com/pythonnet/pythonnet.git` (Requires git to be installed).

-## How to make a patch for another language
+## How do I make a translation for another language?

 The short version is:
 - Download the ResourcesForTranslators.zip file from the releases page (it has its own README with more details)